parthd06/parthd06/README.md

 ## 😃 About Me:
 - 🔭 I’m currently doing a **Deep Learning Specialization on Coursera**
-- 🌱 I’m currently learning about **Neural Networks & Deep Learning**📸
+- 🌱 I’m currently learning about **Neural Networks & Deep Learning**
 - 👯 I’m looking to collaborate on **Projects in Web Development**
 - 👨‍💻 All of my projects are available at [parthd06.github.io](https://parthd06.github.io/)
 - 🙌 Active in Communities: **Robotics Team of my College**